proggy/clitable/README.md

 ASCII characters or unicode box-drawing characters.

-Copyright notice
+Copyright Notice
 ----------------

-Copyright (C) 2014 Daniel Jung.
+Copyright (C) 2014-2023 Daniel Jung.
-Contact: djungbremen@gmail.com
+Contact: proggy-contact@mailbox.org

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free